 Explore more of Golden Triangle/Capitol Hill's rich heritage with an interactive, multimedia tour that takes you to Denver's greatest historic attractions.

-In addition to the many art galleries and studios, Golden Triangle is home to the Denver Art Museum, renowned not just for its extensive collections, but for its bold architectural design.
-Or visit the Clyfford Still Museum, a collection of abstract expressionist art that was previously sealed from public view for more than 30 years.
-Housed in the original Firehouse Station No. 1 since 1909, the Denver Firefighters Museum explores the history of firefighting in the area and honors the brave men and women who keep Denver safe.
+In addition to art galleries and studios, Golden Triangle Creative District is home to Denver Art Museum, renowned not just for its extensive collections, but for its bold architectural design.
+Visit the Clyfford Still Museum which showcases the powerful works of Abstract Expressionist artist, Clyfford Still.
+Housed in the original Firehouse Station No. 1, Denver Firefighters Museum explores the history of firefighting in the area and honors the brave men and women who keep Denver safe.
 Don't miss the one-of-a-kind Counterterrorism Education Learning Lab (CELL) where you can learn about terrorism's history in the world and how to prevent it in the future.

-Many of the stately homes in Denver's Capitol Hill area have been converted into accommodations, such as the Capitol Hill Mansion Bed & Breakfast, the Patterson Historic Inn, and Castle Marne Bed & Breakfast, recognized for its lava stone construction and stained-glass Peacock Window.
-New to the area is the ART, a hotel featuring 165 rooms and brings art to life with a museum-quality collection of its own.
+Many of the stately homes in Denver's Capitol Hill area have been converted into accommodations, such as the Capitol Hill Mansion Bed & Breakfast and the Patterson Historic Inn.
+Don't miss The ART Hotel Denver, Curio Collection by Hilton featuring a rooftop bar and patio, as well as a museum-quality art collection of its own.

 Each spring in Civic Center Park, Denver hosts the nation's largest Cinco de Mayo celebration.

-The annual parade and festival (one of the biggest LGBT celebrations in the United States) makes its way through the heart of the neighborhood to Civic Center Park each June.
+The annual parade and festival (one of the biggest LGBTQ+ celebrations in the United States) makes its way through the heart of the neighborhood to Civic Center Park each June.

-Tuesdays and Thursdays in the summer food trucks arrive at the park during lunchtime for Civic Center EATS.
-Other events in the park include Independence Eve celebrations, Civic Center Nosh & Posh (food and fashion trucks) and Civic Center Moves (free exercise classes).
+Tuesdays through Thursdays in the summer, food trucks arrive at the park during lunchtime for Civic Center EATS.
+Other events in the park include Independence Eve celebrations, A Taste of Colorado and Civic Center MOVES (free exercise classes).

 Westword Music Showcase

-An outdoor music concert series featuring national headliners and over 100 of the best bands and artists from Denver and Beyond.
-Happening in June each year.
+An outdoor music concert series held annually in June that features national headliners and over 200 of the best bands and artists from Denver and beyond.